Ableton Link - features, functions and FAQ

 As of Live 9.7.1, Link usage is only possible with ASIO drivers.
 If Direct X/MME is selected in Audio Preferences, Link will be automatically disabled and therefore not show up in the Live Transport Bar.

 Make sure to select an ASIO driver (e.g. the one which you would use with your external audio interface) in Live's Audio Preferences.
 It is recommended that you use the ASIO driver provided by the maker of your audio interface.

 I'm an App developer.
 How can I integrate Link into my app?

-We want Link to help musicians connect and collaborate in innovative ways, so we’ll be sharing the Link SDK for free.
+We want Link to help musicians connect and collaborate in innovative ways, so we have provided the Link SDK for free.
 You can learn more and get access to the SDK at our LinkKit page.

 How many applications can be connected using Link?